A guide to good digestion Part 5: The Large Intestine: The Gut Microbiome

 You may have heard words like probiotics, kombucha or even tricky names like Lactobacillus or bifidobacterium when people talk about gut health.
 The health benefits of consuming these are that they feed and influence your microbiome.

-Whether they are good bacterias or bad bacterias – bacterias will inhabit you.
-Killing off and not feeding the good bacterias will deplete you of them.
-They will wilt and bad bacterias will flourish (much like when weeds take over your unattended garden!).
+Whether they are good bacteria or bad bacteria – bacteria will inhabit you.
+Killing off and not feeding the good bacteria will deplete you of them.
+They will wilt and bad bacteria will flourish (much like when weeds take over your unattended garden!).

 THE ENVIRONMENT – GUT ECOSYSTEM